 Caregivers are instrumental to the health of seniors.
 Being able to communicate well is key to how instrumental a caregiver is.
 It could be as simple as doing the daily routine activities to keep the senior in good health.
 It could also be as difficult as talking about health concerns, knowing when it’s time for a medical checkup even when the senior isn’t making any mention of such.
-No matter what the level of communication it is, you have to be skilled at it.

 Poor communication will do neither the caregiver nor the senior any good.
 It could even damage the relationship, especially if the senior is a family member or a neighbor.
 Also, there are cases where the senior has more than one caregiver.
 In such circumstances, it is important for the caregivers to pass information across to one another.
 Whether it is as minute as kitchen needs or major issues such as health, caregivers have to communicate with one another and with the appropriate persons.

 Empathy gives you a perspective of trying to fit yourself in the other person’s shoes.
 Being empathetic will increase the quality of care and the amount of time you provide.

 Devoting your time to provide care and support for someone is one of the best things in the world.
 It is the most selfless act that anyone can do.
 You have already taken the right step to take care of the senior.
 Now, it’s time to move a step further.
 You have to be skilled at showing empathy toward the senior you are caring for.

 Knowing the challenges and limitations of the person you are caring for will make things easier for them and improve your relationship with them.
 Empathy goes a long way in doing that.
 Empathy gives you a perspective of trying to fit yourself in the other person’s shoes.
 Being empathetic will increase the quality of care and the amount of time you provide.
 This will, in turn, improve the quality of life of the senior.